rafaelcoias/42_Philosophers/README.md

   - The philosophers alternatively eat, think, or sleep.
 While they are eating, they are not thinking nor sleeping; while thinking, they are not eating nor sleeping; and, of course, while sleeping, they are not eating nor thinking.
   - There are also forks on the table.
 There are as many forks as philosophers.
   - Because serving and eating spaghetti with only one fork is very inconvenient, a philosopher takes their right and their left forks to eat, one in each hand.
-  - When a philosopher has finished eating, they put their forks back on the table and start sleeping.
+  - When a philosopher has finished eating, they put thttps://man7.org/linux/man-pages/man3/usleep.3.htmlheir forks back on the table and start sleeping.
 Once awake, they start thinking again.
 The simulation stops when a philosopher dies of starvation.
   - Every philosopher needs to eat and should never starve.
   - Philosophers don’t speak with each other.
   - Philosophers don’t know if another philosopher is about to die.